MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

   > `$PSStyle.FileInfo` is only available when the `PSAnsiRenderingFileInfo`
   > experimental feature ia enabled.
 For more information, see
   > [about_Experimental_Features][3] and [Using experimental features][4].
+  >
+  > In PowerShell 7.3-preview.8, the `PSAnsiRenderingFileInfo` feature became
+  > mainstream and available by default.

 ## Cmdlets that generate ANSI output